Tag Archive for: Weebly website

 I work with clients to review their current websites and discover what’s working and what’s not.
 I make sure that their message is in alignment with their other marketing materials and that the message is clear and attracts their ideal client.

-I have recently worked with several clients where we reviewed their Facebook page, LinkedIn profile, website and print materials to get them all looking and saying the same cohesive message.
+I have worked with several clients where we reviewed their Facebook page, LinkedIn profile, website and print materials to get them all looking and saying the same cohesive message.

 I create websites and blogs primarily using WordPress because it’s search engine friendly naturally.
 Plus, I can customize the design to fit my client’s style.
-For some clients, Weebly is the best platform for a website.
-See my post about Weebly vs WordPress.

 Clients give me an idea of what features they need like online forms, a calendar for events, videos, password protected pages, shopping cart, downloadable documents, etc. I create a proposal based on my client’s needs.
 We work together on design style and content until the site is launched.